completing-the-loop/loop-tool-dashboard/README.md

 #### Live

 * Tag and push the release: `git tag sendlive/YYYY/MMDD-hhmm && git push`
-* SSH to the server using details at tt:accountId=1234
+* SSH to the server
 * Create a DB backup
  * `~/bin/dbdump.sh`
 * Verify that there are no uncommitted changes on the server: `cd ~/livesite && git status`